woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 As Osho says, entities who don’t have sentience have no tension because they’re unconscious; then there is no problem.
 And the free being has no tension because they are conscious completely; then there is no problem either.
 Only we humans and other sentient beings are partial; only we lI've in the hell of being divided.
 But this partial consciousness means also the possibility is there of becoming completely conscious.

 Awakening means first going to hell and then coming back to <u>paradise</u>.
-Liberation means first battling and struggling with the RI'ver and then seeing the illusion and ceasing the struggle... through awareness, through silence, through the extinguishing of who we think we are.
+Liberation means first battling and struggling with the river and then seeing the illusion and ceasing the struggle... through awareness, through silence, through the extinguishing of who we think we are.

 The tragedy of the human is that only he or she truly suffers.
-No animal, no plant, no rI'ver can suffer as humans do because there is no mind to struggle, no mind to lI've in the past and future, no mind to compare and judge and crave.
+No animal, no plant, no river can suffer as humans do because there is no mind to struggle, no mind to lI've in the past and future, no mind to compare and judge and crave.
 Self-realization has depth to it because it has first known the misery of mind.

 This is why a <u>fetus</u>, even though existing in bliss, isn’t awakened — it is not yet conscious.
 One must pass through the pain of partial consciousness before the doors of heaven can open in complete consciousness.